Antony87/EasyConduite/README.md

  * Expose by grizzly server for REST command.

-For cross-platform, I chose Java FX and Java 8
+For cross-platform, I have chosen Java FX and Java 8

 ### Screenshot ###